 The full recipe is below, but here you’ll find all the steps for making this recipe perfectly the first and 100th time, along with useful tips and info!

-6. Lightly oil or grease a 2-quart casserole dish (I like a round one), two deep-dish pie pans, or your skillet if you prefer.
-(Yes, you can use the skillet to bake and serve if it’s cast iron!
-I definitely prefer to so I have fewer dishes to clean.)
-If you’re using the casserole dish or pie pans, scatter the breadcrumbs over the bottom.
+If you’re using a casserole dish or pie pans, scatter the breadcrumbs over the bottom.
 Pour in the lentil mixture.
 If you’re cooking in your skillet, sprinkle the breadcrumbs over the lentils.
-Spread the potatoes on top.
+Spread the mashed potatoes on top.

 Top Tips For Making